websight-io/docs/docs/cms/developers/publishing/index.md

 ### SPI

-SPI allows to change behaviour and inject additional actions to the operations triggered by the publishing framework API.
+SPI makes it possible to change behavior and inject additional actions into operations triggered by the publishing framework API.

 #### NamedPublishingOperation